qubyte/navbar/README.md

 fashioned way, which will append the `navbar` function to the `window` object (as in the demo).

+Where available, this library will use passive event listeners to make scrolling sliky smooth.

 This library has no production dependencies, making loading with any of the above mentioned schemes a breeze!